 In addition to direct and indirect sunlight, some solar panels can use artificial indoor light sources such as LED, fluorescent, incandescent, and halogen to generate electricity.
 These panels enable more diverse use cases that need to be evaluated.

-Here is a tutorial showcasing step-by-step practice of measuring solar panels (using using Otii Arc and Battery Toolbox):
+Here is a tutorial showcasing step-by-step practice of measuring solar panels (using using Otii Arc and Otii Battery Toolbox):

 The video below showcases the best practices being applied when testing small-size solar panels for a LoRaWAN IoT device Generic Node from The Things Industries.
 Solar panels evaluated can be found here and here.